Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 We need to focus on this "why bother" part.
-This is a core example of a misallignment of incentives that lead to Ethereum state size growing out of control.
+This is a core example of a misalignment of incentives that lead to Ethereum state size growing out of control.

 Getting the data to state is indeed expensive but once we do... why clean it?
 There is no incentive to do so.
 So the chain was getting overwhelmed in junk.